rajderks/loud-unofficial-unit-economics/readme.md

 # LOUD Unofficial Unit Economics Balance

-_Please note: This is in no way a part of the official LOUD Project mod for Supreme Commander: Forged Alliance!
-Don't post any bug reports while you have this mod enabled._
+_Please note: This is in no way a part of the official LOUD Project mod for Supreme Commander: Forged Alliance!_

 ### Installation

 1. Download the amazing LOUD mod here: [ModDB](https://www.moddb.com/mods/loud-ai-supreme-commander-forged-alliance)
 2. Put the latest **.scd** file from the releases tab into your `C:\Users\<your account name>\Documents\My Games\Gas Powered Games\Supreme Commander Forged Alliance\Mods` and **enable User Mods in the LOUD Project Launcher**!
 3. This mod will function with any combination of the three official LOUD unit packs active (BlackOps Unleashed for LOUD, 4th Dimension units for LOUD and LOUD Unit Additions)
 4. Select the mod when creating a game and have fun!

 ### What does it do?

 This is a small mod I made that adjusts the values of the build time/mass/energy of the units below to be more in line with vanilla values.
-No more 100 mass/s T3 Sera Gunship or dreadnought spam!
+No more 100 mass/s T3 Sera Gunship or dreadnought spam! **Do not use in conjunction with evenflow mod from the LOUD Project package.**

     UEF: T3 Helltank
     UEF: T3 Artillery Support Bot